Rare table lamp with painted brass shade for Nordiska Kompaniet

 This exceptional and rare six-arm chandelier has screens of opal glass with pattern and a brass and black lacquered metal frame.

 It was designed and executed in the 1950s by renowned lighting producer Fog & Mørup, and most likely made by special order and in a very limited edition.

 Ansgar Fog og Erik Mørup became good friends in 1902 when they both worked in the same a grocery store in Århus, Denmark.
 Soon after they became business partners.
 They would start out as wholesales but success turned the company into production as well.

-Pair of glazed ceramic wall lights by Noomi Backhausen and Poul Brandborg
+Ceramic wall lights with brass detailing by Noomi Backhausen and Poul Brandborg

-This pair of glazed ceramic wall lights was designed by Noomi Backhausen and Poul Brandborg ca. in the 1960s and executed by Søholm Stoneware, Bornholm, Denmark.
+These large and larger glazed ceramic wall lights were designed by Noomi Backhousen and Poul Brandborg for Søholm Stoneware, Bornholm, Denmark in the 1960’s.

 The glazing creates a flower-like illusion on each disc with a brass detail at the center.